-- Weekly List of Planning Applications.
-This is made available on the Council's website and contains basic information about the location of the proposed development and a description of it. - Availability of copies of applications.
-Applications relating to Rugeley and Brereton have copies on deposit at the Area Office in Rugeley.
-To conform with the Government's targets for electronic communication, the Council provides all information on 'live' planning applications and those determined after 2010 on the Council's website. - Copies with Parish and Town Councils.
+- Availability of copies of applications.
+Applications relating to Rugeley and Brereton have copies on deposit at the area office in Rugeley.
+To conform with the Government's targets for electronic communication, the Council provides all information on 'live' planning applications and those determined after 2010 on the Council's website. - Parish and Town Councils.
 Parish and Town Councils are notified as part of the consultation process and invited to inspect applications on the Council's website. - Exhibitions and presentations.
-For applications which would involve major new development affecting a substantial area of the district, e.g. large new housing estates, employment sites or town centre redevelopment, plans are displayed in an appropriate location close to where the development is taking place, e.g. libraries and community centres.
-When it is appropriate to explain complex proposals, planning officers attend such exhibitions.
-Planning Officers attend meetings of Parish and Town Councils (or their respective planning committees) when requested to do so to explain the contents of applications to members of these Councils and any members of the public who may be present at such meetings. - Home visits.
+For applications which would involve major new development affecting a substantial area of the district, e.g. large new housing estates, employment sites or town centre redevelopment, plans are displayed in an appropriate location close to where the development is taking place. - Home visits.
 People notified of applications, but who are unable to visit Council Offices or libraries to view plans because of mobility problems can arrange for a home visit by the Case Officer. - Office meetings.
 Case officers are available, by appointment, at the Civic Centre to meet people wishing to discuss applications in which they have an interest.